Burnet + HIV

-The Australian Collaboration for Coordinated Enhanced Sentinel Surveillance of STIs and BBVs (ACCESS) is a surveillance system that collates important and unique information on testing and positivity of a range of STIs and BBVs.
+ACCESS is a surveillance system that collates important information on a range of STIs and BBVs.

 - Access Point Of Care

-- Altered States: An evaluation of drug and alcohol therapeutic services at the Victorian AIDS Council
+An evaluation of drug and alcohol services at the Victorian AIDS Council targeting GLBTI individuals.

 - APPRISE - Centre for Research Excellence

-The Australian Partnership for Preparedness Research on Infectious Diseases Emergencies (APPRISE) will address the need for a rapid and effective emergency response to infectious diseases.
+The Australian Partnership for Preparedness Research on Infectious Diseases Emergencies (APPRISE).

 - Big Day Out studies: Sex, Drugs, and Rock'n'Roll